ZeynepP/xcorrsound-microsite/ABOUT.md

 * easy to install and integrate into a workflow (command line tool)
 * leads to an improved and optimised end user experience

-Scout Can Be Used By
+xcorrSound Can Be Used By
 --------------------

 * Institutions disseminating audio content